-The City of Chicago will give special recognition to our fallen heroes and their survivors at the annual Wreath Laying Ceremony and Memorial Day Parade.
-Gold Star family members are identified by the Gold Star Lapel Pin and the Next of Kin Lapel Pin that are presented to families who have lost a loved one in the United States Armed Forces to combat operations or while on active duty.
-Approved by Congress beginning in 1947, the Gold Star Pins are not an award, but symbols of honor worn by family members in remembrance of their fallen loved ones and the ultimate sacrifice they made.
+During the Wreath Laying Ceremony and Parade, the City of Chicago honors fallen heroes and Gold Star family members who have lost a loved one in the United States Armed Forces to combat operations or while on active duty.
+Approved by Congress beginning in 1947, Gold Star Lapel Pins and the Next of Kin Lapel Pins are presented to families not as an award, but as symbols of honor worn by family members in remembrance of their fallen loved ones and their ultimate sacrifice.

 Major General Charles W. Whittington Jr., Deputy Commanding General (Vice “RC”), First United States Army, will serve as the parade’s Grand Marshal.
 Maj.
 Gen. Whittington was assigned as the First Army Deputy Commanding General-Operations August 16, 2015.
 He is responsible for assisting the Commanding General with the training, readiness and mobilization of all Army National Guard and Army Reserve units across the United States and two U.S. territories.
 Maj.
 Gen. Whittington is a career Field Artillery Officer and has served in both Iraq and Afghanistan.
 For the Wreath Laying Ceremony and Parade, he will join Mayor Rahm Emanuel along with service members, veterans and Gold Star families in remembering those who gave the ultimate sacrifice for our country.